suneetkh/BlackJack/README.md

 # BlackJack
 It's a simple Black Jack Cards Game.
-UI can be improved, however, I foucssed on logic part.
+UI can be improved, however, I focussed on logic part.